niktheblak/ruuvitag-collector/README.md

-# ruuvitag-exporter
+# ruuvitag-collector
-Exports data from RuuviTag sensors to SQLite, InfluxDB and other databases.
+Collects data from RuuviTag sensors to SQLite, InfluxDB and other databases.

 Based on https://github.com/kuosman/RuuviTag-logger but modified heavily for my (and hopefully others') use case.